MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-forecast-definition.md

 8. To generate forecasts based on this definition, publish the forecast definition.
 On the command bar, select **Publish**.
 After a forecast definition is published, it becomes read-only.

 Generating a forecast is a background process.
-After all the forecasts are generated, the forecast definition’s state and status is set to Published and Success respectively.
+After all the forecasts are generated, the forecast definition’s status and status reason is set to Published and Success respectively.

 > [!div class="mx-imgBorder"]
 > ![Published forecast definition](media/published-forecast-definitions.png "Published forecast definition")

+> [!NOTE]
+> If the publishing fails, the forecast definition’s status and status reason is set to Published and Failed respectively.
+To learn more, see [Why am I unable to publish forecast definition? ](troubleshooting.md)

 ## See also
 [Project accurate revenue with sales forecasting](project-accurate-revenue-sales-forecasting.md)